voytech/tabulate/README.md

 ### Extending Table DSL API

-In the last section You saw how to define user defined attributes.
+In the last section You saw how to define custom user attributes.
 The last step involves creating extension function on specific DSL attribute API.
-As DSL builder class name suggests (`CellLevelAttributesBuilderApi<T>`) this builder is part of a Cell DSL API only , which means that it won't be possible to add this attribute on row, column and table, but only on a cell level.
+As DSL builder class name suggests (`CellLevelAttributesBuilderApi<T>`) this builder is part of a Cell DSL API only , which means that it won't be possible to add this attribute on row, column and table.
 You can leverage this behaviour for restricting say 'mounting points' of specific attributes.
 In order to enable cell attribute on all levels You will need to add more extension functions:

 ```kotlin
 fun <T> ColumnLevelAttributesBuilderApi<T>.label(block: MarkerCellAttribute.Builder.() -> Unit) =